 The First Nation of Na-Cho Nyak Dun represents the most northerly community of the Northern Tutchone language and culture group.
 In the Northern Tutchone language, the Stewart River is called Na Cho Nyak, meaning Big River.
 The First Nation of Na-Cho Nyak Dun resides in the community of Mayo, Yukon, and a town that had its beginnings during the boom years of the silver mines in the area.
 First Nation of Na-Cho Nyak Dun’s Traditional Territory covers 162,456 square kilometres of land, that being 131,599 km2 in the Yukon and 30,857 km2 in NWT.

 Historically, the First Nation of Na-Cho Nyak Dun lived and trapped throughout the area surrounding Mayo.
-In early times, the ancestors of the First Nation of Na-Cho Nyak Dun lived off the land, using the rich supply of game animals, fish, birds, and numerous plants for food and for medicinal purposes.
+In early times, the ancestors of the First Nation of Na-Cho Nyak Dun lived off the land, using the abundant supply of game animals, fish, birds, and numerous plants for food and medicinal purposes.
 Their lifestyle required travelling throughout the First Nation’s traditional territory at various times of the year, for hunting, fishing, and gathering food to survive.

 The First Nation of Na-Cho Nyak Dun is culturally affiliated with the Northern Tutchone people of the Pelly Selkirk, and the Carmacks Little Salmon First Nations.
 These three First Nations form the Northern Tutchone Tribal Council, an organization which deals with matters and issues that affect all three First Nations.
 The First Nation of Na-Cho Nyak Dun represents the most northerly community of the Northern Tutchone language and culture group.
 Some of the members of the First Nation of Na-Cho Nyak Dun trace their ancestry to the Gwitchin people of Northern Yukon and the Mackenzie people of Eastern Yukon.